amberprice-stack/Encrypter/README.md

 # Encrypter
-This is a basic encrypter that encrypts a word.
+Encrypter is a basic program that encrypts a word or a sentence.

 ![encrypter](https://i.ibb.co/1JYHKGb/encrypter.png)